darklaunch/darklaunch.com/blog/2017/11/11/python-simulate-an-imported-module.md

-Fake a module import by adding a fake module to sys.modules.
+Fake a module import by adding a fake module to `sys.modules`.

 ```python
 import sys